turesnake/tprPix/README.md

 - **key:Enter** to confirm.
 - **key:H/J/K/L** is mapped to **'A/B/X/Y'** in Joystick.

+**Please note that when the system input method is Chinese mode, the keyboard keys will not be recognized by the game.
+Be sure to switch to the English input mode.**

 Once you enter the game-world, The only thing you can do is control a chicken(used for test), walk around and fly(By pressing the key: **'H'**(keyboard) or **'A'**(joystick) continuously)

 Well,the remaining parts are still on developing.